 AFUE stands for Annual Fuel Utilization Efficiency.
 It is a measurement of how much fuel the appliance turns into heat.
 The rest is wasted.
 Modern furnaces have very high AFUEs, while fireplaces will have lower AFUEs.

-What’s the Best Way to Heat Your Home?
+What’s the Best Way to Heat Your Home in Spring?

 Spring is here, and it has brought some warmer weather, so take advantage of it.
 Contact the experts at RB Heating ClimateCare if you have any questions about keeping your home at the optimal temperature.